Ted Turner: Early life

-Turner was born on November 19, 1938, in Cincinnati, Ohio, the son of Florence (née Rooney) and Robert Edward Turner II, a billboard magnate.
-When he was nine, his family moved to Savannah, Georgia, and raised him as an Episcopalian.
+Robert Edward Turner III was born on November 19, 1938, in Cincinnati, Ohio, the son of Florence (née Rooney) and Robert Edward Turner II, a billboard magnate.
+When he was nine, his family moved to Savannah, Georgia, where he was raised as an Episcopalian.
 He attended The McCallie School, a private boys' preparatory school in Chattanooga, Tennessee.

 Turner attended Brown University and was vice-president of the Brown Debating Union and captain of the sailing team.
 He became a member of Kappa Sigma.
 Turner initially majored in classics.
-His father wrote saying that this choice made him "appalled, even horrified", and that he "almost puked".
+His father wrote that this choice made him "appalled, even horrified", and that he "almost puked".
 Turner later changed his major to economics, but before receiving a degree, he was expelled for having a female student in his dormitory room.
-Turner was awarded an honorary B.A. from Brown University in November 1989 when he returned to campus to give the keynote address for the National Association of College Broadcasters second annual conference.
+He was awarded an honorary B.A. from Brown University in November 1989 when he returned to campus to give the keynote address for the National Association of College Broadcasters' second annual conference.

-Expelled from Brown just as tensions in Vietnam were beginning to heat up, Turner joined the United States Coast Guard Reserve in order to fill his service obligation before he ended up getting drafted.
-Honored by the United States Navy Memorial with its Lone Sailor Award in 2013, Turner told The Washington Post, "I liked boats", and ended up getting "deployed to some pretty sweet places – Charleston and Fort Lauderdale."
+Turner joined the United States Coast Guard Reserve to fulfill his national service obligation before he would have been drafted.
+Honored by the United States Navy Memorial with its Lone Sailor Award in 2013, Turner told The Washington Post, "I liked boats", and ended up getting "deployed to some pretty sweet places — Charleston and Fort Lauderdale."

 Business career

 WTBS

 After leaving Brown University, Turner returned to the South in late 1960 to become general manager of the Macon, Georgia, branch of his father's business.
-Following his father's suicide in March 1963, Turner became president and chief executive of Turner Advertising Company when he was 24 and turned the firm into a global enterprise.
+Following his father's suicide in March 1963, Turner, at age 24, became president and chief executive of Turner Advertising Company; he turned the firm into a global enterprise.
 He joined the Young Republicans, saying he "felt at ease among these budding conservatives and was merely following in [his father]'s far-right footsteps", according to It Ain't as Easy as It Looks.

 During the Vietnam War era, Turner's business prospered; it had "virtual monopolies in Savannah, Macon, Columbus, and Charleston" and was the "largest outdoor advertising company in the Southeast", according to It Ain't as Easy as It Looks.
-The book observed that Turner "discovered his father had sheltered a substantial amount of taxable income over the years by personally lending it back to the company" and "discovered that the billboard business could be a gold mine, a tax-depreciable revenue stream that threw off enormous amounts of cash with almost no capital investment".
+The book observed that Turner found that his father had sheltered a substantial amount of taxable income over the years by personally lending it back to the company and that the billboard business could be highly profitable tax-depreciable revenue stream that threw off enormous amounts of cash with almost no capital investment".